-- 1. Make sure your adapter is disconnected. - 2.
-Press the SIM card until you hear "a cracking sound", then the SIM card will pop up to be pulled out.
+- 1. Make sure your adapter is disconnected, and then press and hold down the power key until the modem is powered off. - 2.
+Press the SIM card until you hear "a cracking sound", when the SIM card will pop up to be pulled out.